dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 In addition, the ability to track your users provides an audit trail.
 If there ever is a breach, you have the data to quickly identify how it happened and then work to troubleshoot and minimize the damage.

-With a tool like Auth0, which was designed to track user behavior across applications, your IT team never has to worry about updating or building new IAM capabilities as your systems change and network expands.
+With a tool like Auth0, which was designed to track user behavior across applications, your IT team never has to worry about updating or building new Identity Access Management capabilities as your systems change and network expands.

 ## 3. How Hackers Tricked Top Movie Executives to Give Them Access